 - Right click graph window title and select Duplicate (Batch Plotting), set Batch Plot with = Sheet.
 Select the other two sheets and click OK.

 - Update the color for the duplicated graphs first since they uses the same color setting as the first one.

 - Go to menu Graph: Merge Graph Windows and set it as a 3*1 layout.
 Check Set Layer Height by Common Scale checkbox so that each layer height will adjust proportionally based on the range of axis.

-- However, form the preview we see that the Test-1 layer is on the top instead of bottom.
-That’s because this tool be default place the graphs based on the list in Graphs.
-Change the Merge drag-down to be Specified so that the list can be editable.
-Or in the graph already made, choose Graph: Layer Management menu.Go to Size/Position tab to swap layer1 and layer3.
-Please make sure click Apply button on the tab before clicking OK button to close the dialog.
+- However, from the preview we see that the Test-1 layer is on the top instead of bottom.
+That’s because this tool by default place the graphs based on the list in Graphs.
+Use the Move Up/Move Down buttons beside Graphs to arrange windows in the order Graph7, Graph6, Graph 5, then click the OK button.

 You can look at the expected graph under Result folder in the opj you downloaded.